 Pushing Others Away to Avoid Rejection

 They are often unable to keep relationships going.
 They achieve this by always keeping to themselves.

 Some may constantly seek out a friend or partner and demand emotional guarantees.
 They may regularly urge friends or partners to make broad statements, such as “I’ll always be here.”

 They keep toxic relationships because they feel loved that way.

 People like this find it difficult to maintain good relationships over a long period of time.

-When comes to relationships, emotionally, they are not usually balanced.
-They always feel the need to argue on something.
+When it comes to relationships, they are not usually balanced emotionally.
+They always feel the need to argue about something.

 They are a couple of techniques that help to overcome and deal with abandonment issues.
 The following are some of them;